malbrandt/lori/readme.md

 In example `Malbrandt/Lori/Database/Autofactory` class will have its tests in class `AutofactoryTest` in file `src/Database/AutofactoryTest.php`.

 ### Writing tests
-For unit tests we are using PHPUnit library (@TODO provide url).
+For unit tests we are using PHPUnit library and Orchestra framework (@TODO provide urls).
 All methods has `@test` directive in theirs PHPDocBlock.
 Test method names are formuled in behavioral form, it means that they describes some feature or capabilities of some object, class or function.
 Examples: